 Thermal Imaging Cameras

 To measure the temperature on microelectronic devices, the team of Dr. Ankur Jain has used a wide variety of techniques, including thermocouples.
 A main challenge with this technique is that thermocouples only measure temperature values at a single point.
 For a more complete and visual picture of the temperature field, Dr. Jain decided to use thermal imaging cameras from FLIR.
-The FLIR A6703sc thermal imaging camera has been designed for electronics inspections, medical thermography, manufacturing monitoring, and non-destructive testing.
+The FLIR A6703sc thermal imaging camera (now superseded by the FLIR A67 range) has been designed for electronics inspections, medical thermography, manufacturing monitoring, and non-destructive testing.
 The camera is ideal for capturing high-speed thermal events and fast-moving targets.
 Short exposure times allow users to freeze motion and achieve accurate temperature measurements.
 The camera’s image output can be windowed to increase frame rates to 480 frames per second to accurately characterize even higher speed thermal events, helping ensure critical data doesn’t get missed during testing.

 “Thermal phenomena in devices of interest to us occur very rapidly, and we need full field information as opposed to single-point measurements,” says Dr. Ankur Jain.
 “The FLIR A6703sc has helped us during our experiments, because the camera presents us with very fine details of the device being measured.”